AndyA/jsonpath-lifter/README.md

 lift.add({ set: () => new Date().toISOString(), dst: "$.modified"});
 ```

-As for `lifter` any arrays of rule will be flattened.
+Accepts the same arguments as `lifter`.

 ### async lift.promise(doc[, outDoc[, $]])

 Lift the supplied `doc` and return a promise that resolves when all of the promises in `outDoc` have resolved.
 Accepts the same arguments as the `lift` function itself.
+This allows async `via` functions.

+Returns a Promise that is resolved when all of the promises found in the document have resolved (including any copied from the input document).
+Rejects of any of them rejects.

 ## Rules